 The Latrobe Art Center founded in 2002 by Fred Rogers’ sister, Nancy Rogers Crozier, and watercolor artist, Elizabeth Hazlett is a members-based studio and gallery.
 They offer a wide selection of artwork in a variety of media including paint, clay, jewelry, and woodwork from both local and nationally known artists.

 Ricolita’s Café offers breakfast and lunch with an Italian and Mediterranean flare.
 There is plenty of seating throughout the gallery and Wi-Fi is available.
-I can’t think of a more perfect place to take a break.
+I can’t think of a more perfect place to take a coffee break.

 Finally, Latrobe Art Center is your go-to spot for all your Mr. Rogers gear.
 Whether you are looking for a Daniel Tiger plush or a wooden replica of the Neighborhood Trolley, you can find it here.
 (819 Ligonier Street, Latrobe)